TezadaConnect/ihrmis-documentation/rough-timeline.md

 # ESTIMATED TIMELINE RANGE
-This rough estimated time range is based in the development perspective only.
+This rough estimation of time range is based in development perspective only.

 ### TIMELINE DESIGN TEMPLATES 2-3
 - Designing plates can range 1-2 days